East Cliff Practice: Staff Roles

 Role: To code all correspondence between the surgery and external agencies, a vital role for the New GMS Contract.

 Role: Manage all patient deductions and liaise with PCSE where appropriate.
 To open and distribute incoming hospital post by protocol.
 To scan all patient related documents and post through DocMan to relevant clinician for review and follow up.
 To update patient changes of details to clinical system.
 Copying of notes for solicitors requests.
+IT support for the practice.

 Role: To summarise patients records onto the practice system.
 To order, prune and file patients’ paper records.